marceauPailhas/scenario_generation/README.md

 - ⚡ **Modular Design**: Easily adapt and extend the methods for new use cases.
 - 📊 **Interactive Visualization**: Analyze scenarios directly within Jupyter Notebooks.
 - 🧪 **Experimentation Ready**: Tools to experiment with variations and custom scenarios.

+## Data Source

+The data used in this project can be found at the [Argoverse Motion Forecasting Dataset](https://argoverse.github.io/user-guide/datasets/motion_forecasting.html).
+This dataset provides high-quality motion forecasting data that is critical for generating and testing scenarios.

 ## Getting Started